bnwaweru/RNASeq-Analysis/M-Jules/M-Jules-RNASeq-Analysis-Pipeline.md

-In the *Trinity pipeline* [nature protocol](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/), they explain that it is important to remove adapter and low quality bases within the reads, which we did with trimmomatic step.
-Further they say that for sample with more than *200 million* reads, the use may consider performing an *in silico* normalization of reads to reduce run-time by reducing total numbe rof reads.
+In the *Trinity pipeline* [nature protocol](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/), they explain that it is important to remove adapters and low quality bases within the reads, which we did with trimmomatic step.
+Further they say that for samples with more than *200 million* reads, the user may consider performing an *in silico* normalization of reads to reduce run-time by reducing total number of reads.

 Normalization is meant to correct for between and within sample differences.
 Several [algorithms and